oscarpedrero/BloodyRewards/README.md

 # Default value: true
 enabled = true

-## Percent chance that an NPC will drop the type of reward from the system
+## Percent chance that an NPC will drop the type of reward from the shop
 # Setting type: Int32
 # Default value: 5
-minPercentageDropNpc = 80
+minPercentageDropNpc = 5

 ## Percentage increase for every rank of 10 levels of the NPC
 # Setting type: Int32